Japanese calendar: Months

 This mural on the wall of Shin-Ochanomizu subway station in Tokyo celebrates Hazuki, the eighth month.

-As mentioned above, the Japanese calendar used to be based on an adaptation of the Chinese lunar calendar, which begins 3 to 7 weeks later than the Gregorian.
+As mentioned above, the Japanese calendar was previously based on an adaptation of the Chinese lunisolar calendar, which begins 3 to 7 weeks later than the Gregorian.
 In other words, the Gregorian "first month" and the Chinese "first month" do not align, which is important in historical contexts.

 The "traditional names" for each month, shown below, are still used by some in fields such as poetry; of the twelve, Shiwasu is still widely used today.
 The opening paragraph of a letter or the greeting in a speech might borrow one of these names to convey a sense of the season.
 Some, such as Yayoi and Satsuki, do double duty as given names (for women).
 These month names also appear from time to time on jidaigeki, contemporary television shows and movies set in the Edo period or earlier.